JoaoMarcelo99/data_science_portifolio/README.md

 * [LinkedIn](https://www.linkedin.com/public-profile/settings?trk=d_flagship3_profile_self_view_public_profile&lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_self_edit_top_card%3BhwSzwVpvRWSPTgh8rlNj7Q%3D%3D)

 ## Projects:
-Here are some of the projects I done.
+Here are some of the projects I've done.
 I intend to have everything in english, so as in portuguese:

 * There's nothing here yet.
 Soon as I can, this will change :)